Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Investigator**

-    You gain proficiency in the Intelligence (Investigation) skill.
+    You gain :material-lightbulb-on: proficiency in the Intelligence (Investigation) skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.

 - **Lore Knowledge**